pgenge/Deduper/psuedocode.md

 Another challenge will be having to adjust the position of the aligned read to the reference based on the cigar string.

-- Write examples:
+- Write example test cases:
-    - Include a properly formated sorted input sam file

-Potential test cases to include in the sam file test input
+- Potential test cases to include in the sam file test input

-same UMIs duplicate on plus and minus same UMIs and everything else soft slipping plus and minus and duplicate reads with the different UMIs with the same pos, strand, and chromosome different chr same everything else and same chr but everything else different different pos same everything else same pos different everything else different strand same everything else same strand different everything else
+    - same UMIs duplicate on plus and minus
+    - same UMIs and everything else soft slipping plus and minus and duplicate
+    - reads with the different UMIs with the same pos, strand, and chromosome
+    - different chr same everything else and
+    - same chr but everything else different
+    - different pos same everything else
+    - same pos different everything else
+    - different strand same everything else
+    - same strand different everything else

 - Develop your algorithm using pseudocode